 Projects involving the Linux kernel projects may be done in the Fossil Lab located in FL-B17.
-New machines are being obtained for this lab and the time frame for their arrival is not certain at this point.
-More details will be forthcoming.
+You will be creating virtual machines to use for these projects.
+Accounts on machines in the lab must be obtained from the course TAs.